gmawdo/gmawdo/background.md

 - Accountability & Compliance: What rules govern its lifecycle?
 How can we prove conclusions drawn from telemetry, clinical data, or other sources?
 - Movement & Delivery: Has it been shipped?
 Can we trace its journey end-to-end?

-By bringing transparency to these processes, we eliminate blind spots, reduce risk, and establish provable trust, whether in regulated industries, AI-driven decision-making, or high-stakes operations.
+By bringing transparency to these processes, blind spots are eliminated, risk reduced, trust that is provable is established, whether in regulated industries, AI-driven decision-making, or high-stakes operations.